fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 ![Thumby blockly empty workspace screenshot](../images/editor-blockly-empty-workspace-dark.jpg)

-There are also some useful grey buttons on the bottom right of the workspace area.
+There are also some useful gray buttons on the bottom right of the workspace area.
 From top down are the following buttons:

 * Center workspace
 * Zoom in